Eperty123/OpenFusion-Web-API/README.md

     app.setPath('userData', path.join(app.getPath('appData'), app.getName()));
     app.setPath('userCache', path.join(app.getPath('cache'), app.getName()));
     app.setAppPath(packagePath);

- Add the above code inside the app.on("ready", function()) method.
-This allows the client to save caches and cookies.
-You can configure the app name in the package.json file.

  # Note
  The database provided has all the required tables for the API to work.